It’s an ambitious target. But we know how to achieve it:

 - Technical and Vocational Education and Training (TVET): education, training and skills development relating to a wide range of occupational fields, production, services and livelihoods

-- Establishment of complementary pathways to protection for refugees through higher education opportunities in third countries;
+- Establishing complementary pathways to protect refugees through higher education opportunities in third countries

 - Advocacy with ministries, universities and academia to expand access for refugee students to universities and to mitigate barriers that prevent refugees from enrolling in university

 Join us.
 Together, access to higher education for more refugees can become a reality.

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.